newatoms/beta/_private/customers/stby/pitches/navigation-buttons.md

 ## Action

 We discuss and explain the need for functionality and naming of buttons you press online.
-We can show different websites with the same service and try to use service design as a reasoning why some are more effective than others.
+We show different websites with the same service and try to use service design as a reason why some are more effective than others.

 ## Outcome